plainionist/plainionist.github.io/_posts/2018-01-12-Blogging-with-Jekyll-Tags-Series.md

 ## Tags

 Every blog needs tags.
 This gives the reader an easy way to find content related posts.
-After some research i found this great post about how to include tags in a Jekyll and GitHub Pages based blog:
+After some research I found this great post about how to include tags in a Jekyll and GitHub Pages based blog:

 [Jekyll Tags on Github Pages](http://longqian.me/2017/02/09/github-jekyll-tag/)